-- Ink Business Cash® Credit Card: 5 percent cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year; 2 percent cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year; 1 percent cash back on all other purchases.
+- Ink Business Cash® Credit Card: 5 percent cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services per year; 2 percent cash back on the first $25,000 spent in combined purchases at gas stations and restaurants per year; 1 percent cash back on all other purchases

-- Capital One Spark Cash Plus: 5 percent cash back on hotels and rental cars booked through Capital One Travel.
-2 percent cash back on all other purchases.
+- Capital One Spark Cash Plus: Unlimited 5 percent cash back on hotels and rental cars booked through Capital One Travel; 2 percent cash back on all other purchases

-- Ink Business Unlimited® Credit Card: 1.5 percent cash back on all purchases.
+- Ink Business Unlimited® Credit Card: Unlimited 1.5 percent cash back on all purchases